-(1) The competent authority revokes the building permit if:
+(1) The competent authority revokes a building permit where:

-$\hat{l}$ ) the building design documentation that served as the basis for the application for the building permit has been amended in a way that significantly changes important specifications of the construction work such as fire safety, energy performance, purpose of use, loads affecting the construction work or other important technical parameters stated in the building permit, or
+1) the building design documentation that served as the basis for the application for building permit has been amended in a way that significantly changes important specifications of the construction work such as fire safety, energy performance, purpose of use, loads affecting the construction work or other important technical parameters stated in the permit;

-2) in applying for the building permit, knowingly false information has been filed that had a significant impact on the decision on issuing the building permit.

-(2) The competent authority may revoke the building permit if:

-1) the holder of the building permit or the owner of the registered immovable requests the corresponding revocation, except where other persons have a legitimate interest in the validity of the building permit, or 2) the construction work or building work does not conform to the building design documentation, the detailed spatial plan, the design specifications, a national or local special spatial plan, or the requirements for construction works or for building work.
+- 2) in applying for the permit, knowingly false information has been filed that had a significant impact on the decision on issuing the permit. - (2) The competent authority may revoke a building permit where: - i) the holder of the permit or the owner of the registered immovable has applied for the revocation, except where other persons have a legitimate interest in the effectiveness of the permit, or - 2) the construction work or building work does not conform to the building design documentation, the detailed spatial plan, the design specifications, a national or local special spatial plan, or the requirements for construction works or for building work; - 3) when issuing the permit, requirements emanating from legislation were not met and the construction works poses a danger to national security or to a national defence object and the danger cannot be avoided or averted both of which conditions must be present simultaneously.